conorbmurphy/galvanizereference/README.md

 ## Interview Questions Topics ##

-Runtime analysis is a popular interview topic: do you understand the concequences of what you’ve written?
+* Runtime analysis is a popular interview topic: do you understand the concequences of what you’ve written?
 Use generators and dicts when possible.
-You need to know the basics of OOP in interviews.
+* You need to know the basics of OOP in interviews.
 A common interview question is how to design a game: start with designing classes.
+* SQL will be addressed on all interviews